 For some, the price for being their authentic selves is everything – every sense of safety and security, every dear part of life – risked and lost.
 I believe authenticity is our most valuable resource, the store of self-understanding upon which we call for our politics, agency, and strength.
 For autists, our authenticity is unrestrained, because we do not understand much less enact the social structures that are supposed to shape us as people.
 However, this overflowing of authenticity exposes our hearts to a too often cruel world, which does not tolerate difference, which seeks to stamp it out for the comfort and position of the privileged.

-Yet our difference persists; our authenticity endures.
-I feel like I have purchased my authenticity from society and rightfully own it.
-I have paid for it with the scars on my arm and in my psyche.
-I have paid for it with every foregone relationship, every bad grade, every tenuous social moment.
-I have made it my solace, further bolstered by my anger, solidifying a commitment to living out the deep internal structures of my being.
+Yet my difference persists; my authenticity endures.
+I feel like I purchased my authenticity from society and rightfully own it.
+I paid for it with the scars on my arm and in my psyche.
+I paid for it with every foregone relationship, every bad grade, every tenuous social moment.
+I made it my solace, further bolstered by my anger, solidifying a commitment to living out the deep internal structures of my being.
 I may bleed.
 I may be shot down.
 I may be punched and bruised.
 But I will always wear my truth.
 I will return squarely to my eyes the alien parts of myself, even if it means others will not see themselves in them.
 For when I look in the mirror, I see myself in my eyes.

 Society places demands and situates us in unsafe relations, yet we are expected not only to meet and survive them, but also don a smile and pretend like nothing is wrong.
 If we show how we truly feel, our anger and pain at injustice, then we are told that we are unreasonable and weak.
 I am not unreasonable.
 I am not weak.
 For so much is wrong, and I refuse to pretend.